 Why Neighborhood Watch?

-- Over 40 million crimes are committed every year and the number is still increasing.
+- Over 40 million crimes are committed every year in the United States and the number is still increasing.

-- There cannot be a law enforcement officer on every corner, so citizen involvement is essential to combat this social crisis.
+- There cannot be a law enforcement officer on every corner, so citizen involvement is essential to combat crimes.

-- By cooperating with each other and the police, neighbors make one of the best crime fighting teams around and address crime in their community the most effective way: BEFORE it begins!
+- By cooperating with each other and the police department, neighbors make the best crime fighting teams and addressing crime in the community in the most effective way: BEFORE it happens!